 CONL Short Volume

-GraniteShares 2x Long COIN Daily ETF (CONL) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $322.7M, listed on NASDAQ, carrying a beta of 7.97 to the broader market.
-The Fund seeks daily investment results, before fees and expenses, of 2 times (200%) the daily percentage change of the common stock of Coinbase Global Inc, (NASDAQ: COIN) There is no guarantee that the Fund will meet its stated objective. public since 2022-08-10.
+GraniteShares 2x Long COIN Daily ETF (CONL) operates in the Financial Services sector, specifically the Asset Management - Leveraged industry, with a market capitalization near $163.5M, listed on NASDAQ, carrying a beta of 7.75 to the broader market.
+This exchange-traded fund (ETF) is designed to deliver daily returns that are two times (200%) the daily percentage movement of Coinbase Global Inc. public since 2022-08-10.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.